Bohdan1337max/ToDoProjectV2/README.md

 ## Introduction

-The To-Do List App is a web application that allows users to manage their tasks and to-do items.
+The TaskCrafter is a web application that allows users to manage their tasks and to-do items.
 It consists of a .NET Core Web API backend for handling data and a React frontend for the user interface.

 ## Features